DiegoPaniagua23/multimodal-analysis-MIR/README.md

 ---

-*This repository represents academic work in .*
+*This repository represents academic work for the Multimodal Analysis course at CIMAT.*